 Avoid preventable mistakes.

+Be cautious of “instant results” promises.
 Be wary if they talk only about awards, not business outcomes.

 Question suspiciously low pricing.

 Notice early communication habits – they won’t improve later.
+Avoid vague proposals without scope, milestones, or KPIs.

 Professional agencies operate with structure and documentation, not guesswork.